Using the Power of Positive Language to Connect with Your Truest Self

 I'll be making a new friend on the chairlift, or at my house practicing my handstands, because I’m the kind of girl who can stick it!

-Written by Laura Strom, Assistant Camp Director and Alpenguide
+Written by Laura Strom, former Assistant Camp Director and Alpenguide